 Need some more delicious Mexican dishes to make for taco night?
 Check out these easy and flavorful creations, like Mexican spring rolls, beef enchilada casserole, enchilada verdes casserole, or baked beef empanadas make with our homemade empanada dough.
 You can find them and more on our Mexican recipes page.

 This section covers the key ingredients needed to make this delicious fried tacos recipe.

 Taco meat - To make the flavorful meat mixture, you'll need some lean ground beef, onion, garlic, and taco seasoning.

-Salsa for serving - Buy your favorite salsa or try our easy fresh salsa.
+Salsa for serving - Buy your favorite salsa or make homemade.

 Shredded cheese - Use a Mexican cheese blend for the cheesy topping.

 Tortillas - Corn tortillas work best for this recipe to achieve the perfect crispy texture.